-In September 2008, an eCommerce bill was approved by Congress.
-This bill is called “Law for the Recognition of Communications and Electronic Signatures”, and provides a secure environment for the transmission of electronic messages, addresses the validity and efficiency of documents and electronic signatures, and contains other eCommerce specific matters.
+In September 2008, an e-commerce bill was approved by Congress.
+This bill is called “Law for the Recognition of Communications and Electronic Signatures”, and provides a secure environment for the transmission of electronic messages, addresses the validity and efficiency of documents and electronic signatures, and contains other e-commerce specific matters.

 2. Protecting the consumer

-3. Protecting of data
+3. Protecting data

-4. Strengthening of capacities to innovate
+4. Strengthening capacities to innovate

 For more information:

 There is a trend of purchasing products from the United States, considering the ease of conducting business, and the well-established delivery companies found in Guatemala.
 Guatemalan consumers also buy from the European and Mexican eMarkets.

 Some of the most popular products Guatemala purchase overseas are electronics, clothing, car spare parts, household items, gifts, decorations, books, online courses.